autonomys/subspace-docs/docs/learn/security.md

 ## Community Security

 :::note Keep in mind
-Subspace team members will never initiate direct messages with you.
+Autonomys team members will never initiate direct messages with you.
 :::

 Should you receive an unsolicited message, it's best to ignore it, block the sender, and promptly report the incident to our ["scam report" channel](https://discord.com/channels/864285291518361610/982023010405990400).